Lloyds Bank Equity Release Free Valuation – 4.89% APR

 Does Lloyds Bank do mortgages over 60?

-Yes, Lloyds Bank mortgages over 60 are 2.08% APR.
+Yes, Lloyds Bank mortgages for over-60s are at 4.89% APR.

-Does Lloyds Bank do mortgages over 55?
+Does Lloyds Bank offer mortgages for over-55s?

-Yes, Lloyds Bank mortgages over 55 are 2.05% MER.
+Yes, Lloyds Bank mortgages for over 55s are at 4.89% MER.

 0345 300 0000

-If you need to call us from abroad, you can call us on 01733347007.
+If you need to call us from abroad, you can contact us on 01733347007.
 Not all Telephone Banking services are available 24 hours a day, seven days a week.
 Please speak to an adviser for more information.

 Calls may be monitored or recorded.